 Nobori Taiga from Kamen Rider Kiva: Friendly, polite and nice to his old friends, but secretly working to destroy humankind.

-Eiji Hino from Kamen Rider OOO is one of the Type B Empty kind.
+Eiji Hino from Kamen Rider OOO is one of the Empty kind.
 He is cheerful and always ready to help others, without showing any desire for himself.
 Other characters even explicitly call him empty.
 The fact he is devoid of any desire for himself is actually a major plotpoint, as this makes him the perfect host for the Purple Core Medals, which slowly turns him into a Greeed.

-Pretty much every male cast member of The Shield fits this description.
+Pretty much every male cast member fits this description.
 But most notably, there are Curtis "Lem" Lemansky (popular police officer and all around good guy who has ZERO self-esteem and basically serves as a doormat for his "best friends" on the Strike Team, leading to crippling ulcers, a mini-nervous breakdown, committing criminal acts that ultimately lead to his arrest, death, and ultimately denounced as a monster), Shane Vendrell (who loves his family to the extent that he murdered his best friend/partner rather than risk having him turn state's evidence against them, but basically murders his pregnant wife and toddler son rather than risk having Vic Mackey reveal to his children the sins committed by his father), Police Captain turned City Councilman and Mayoral Hopeful David Acaveda (affable but somewhat slimy boss who is into rough sex, arranged the murder of a man who raped him, strained relationship with his wife after being told by her that she would have preferred him being killed to him being raped, willingness to work with the Mexican Mafia and use their blackmail files of prominent people to further his career), Ronnie Gardocki (lovable nerd whose darkness manifests itself in full force in season seven, by way of the lengths he was willing to go to see Shane Vendrell murdered as payback for Shane killing Detective Lemansky), and John Kavanaugh (brilliant and decorated Internal Affairs police officer whose devotion to law and order hides the fact that he cruelly divorced his mentally unstable wife the moment she became an annoyance to him).

 Not to mention Vic Mackey, whose stepford smile hides a monster that all others pale in comparison to.
 So it says something that in the end, Vic loses EVERYTHING in the finale including his "good" name but ends up in the final scene of the series, putting on a stepford smile and walking into the darkness, as far as not letting his karmic final fate as a glorified temp desk worker with the Feds slow him down.